hbroek/reken/documentation/developer-guide/chapter-5.md

 </template>
 ```

 This example defines a `color-button` button component that can be configured to set the background color with the `color` attribute.
 It has a default background of skyblue.
-In this example 3 buttons are created.
+In this example, three buttons are created.
 One with a red background and one gold with the `color` attribute specified.
-The last uses the default background color skyblue as it has no color attribute specified.
+The last uses the default background color skyblue as it has no color attribute set.

 ## 5.6 Getting data out of components

-Components can pass data to the outside of the component with the data-bind-* attribute.
-When a JavaScript variable is bound via a data-bind attribute, the component can change the value of the variable.
+Components can pass data outside of the component with the data-bind-* attribute.
+When a JavaScript variable is bound via a data-bind attribute, the component can change the variable's value.

 ```html
 <html>